-Sustainably Managed Forestry: Annual changes in the Hancock Timber Resource Group (HTRG) greenhouse gas (GHG) inventory are estimated using a standardized methodology developed by forest carbon accounting experts and tailored for location-specific circumstances.
+Sustainably Managed Forestry: Carbon removals from timberland were estimated by our 100%-operating subsidiary Hancock Natural Resource Group.
+Annual changes in the greenhouse gas inventory are estimated using a standardized methodology developed by forest carbon accounting experts and tailored for location-specific circumstances.
 Final results reflect the change in carbon stored in the forest carbon 'pools' over the year as well as GHG emissions associated with certain timber operations.
 In essence, the net greenhouse gas profile = change in carbon stock within standing forest inventory (biogenic growth) + carbon stored in harvested wood products - nonbiological emissions.